-To provide and maintain infrastructure assets to meet the existing and future needs of the shire for economic and social connectivity and for utility services.
+To provide and maintain infrustructure assests to meet the exsisting and future needs of the shire for economic and social connectivity and for utility services.

-Objective Strategy Measure Target 4.1 Road Construction Develop road networks to support shire industry and development Length of prioritized and applicable unsealed roads is reduced.
-Improve length of time Shire roads remain open by prioritizing work on sections that restrict vehicle access during wet periods Reduced length of time roads are closed for similar rainfalls 4.2 Road Maintenance Provide services to maintain shire roads, town streets and associated drainage Carry out works in line with Works Plan and budget.
-Develop and implement plans for better utilization of labour and hire equipment so as to improve productivity Increase in completed works at the same standard and expenditure of previous works.
-4.3 Recoverable Works Maintain capability in the workforce to undertake works on behalf of government departments Comply with guidelines and funding conditions including QA and timeframes.
-100% Compliance 4.4 Asset Management To achieve full financial and operational integration of asset planning, maintenance, replacement and service delivery Develop and implement asset management plan improvements to ensure infrastructure design and construction is fit for purpose and minimizes whole life costs Majority community satisfaction, long term sustainability and sound asset renewal indicators.

-4.5 Airport Provide, maintain and operate Airport facilities Ensure air travel connectivity for the McKinlay Shire community 100% oomslings 4.6 Main Roads & NDRRA Increase status for all main roads and disaster relief and recovery arrangements.
-Improve all compliance obligations under all arrangements 100% compliance 4.7 Water and Sewerage Operate and maintain facilities to treat and dispose of sewerage in Julia creek township Number of breaches ERA permit Nil Operate and maintain facilities to provide potable water to townships within the shire.
-Percentage of improvement actions in drinking water quality management plan carried out.
-100% Liase with department of energy and water to formalize adherence to MSC Drinking Water Quality Management Plan Urban water supply is secure and Management Plan adherence.
-100% compliant with Dept. Energy and Water.
-4.8 Plant and Workshop Provide for the acquisition, maintenance and management of councils plant and fleet.
-Carryout plant replacement program whilst identifying inefficiencies and waste.
-Plant items replaced in a cost effective and timely manner as per plant replacement program.
-Identify 2 plant items that will create more efficiencies than existing items
+Objective Strategy Measure Target 4.1 Road Construction Develop road Networks to support shire industry and development.
+Length of prioritized and applicable unsealed roads is reduced.
+Improve Length of time.
+Shire roads remain open by prioritising work on sections that restrict vehicle access during wet periods 5 Km of seal per year Reduce length of time roads are closed for similar rainfalls 4.2 Road Maintenance Provide services to maintain shire roads, town streets and associate drainage.
+Carry out works in line with Works Plan and budget.
+Develop and implement plans for better utilization of labour and hire equipment so as to improve productivity.
+90% Increase incompleted works at the same standard and expenditure of previous works.
+4.3 Recoverable Works Maintain Capability in the workforce to undertake works Comply with guidelines and funding conditions including QA and timeframes.
+100% Compliance 4.4 Asset Management To achieve full financial and operational integration of asset planning, maintenance, replacement and service delivery .
+Develop and implement asset management plan improvements to ensure infrastructure design and construction is fit for purpose and minimizes whole life costs.
+Majority community satisfaction, long term sustainablility and sound asset renewal indicators 4.5 Airport Provide, maintain and operate Airport facilities.
+Ensure air travel connectivity for the McKinlay Shire community.
+4.6 Main Roads & DRFA Increase status for all main roads and disaster relief and recovery arrangements.
+Improve all compliance obligations under all arrangements 100% Compliance 4.7 Water and Sewerage Operate and maintain facilities to treat and dispose of sewerage in Julia Creek Township Number of breaches ERA permit Plan to increase runway length to accommodate larger planes.
+Operate and maintain facilities to provide potable water to townships within the shire Percentage of improvement actions in drinking water quality management plan carried out 100% Liase with department of energy and water to formalize adherence to MSC drinking Water Quality Management Plan.
+Urban water supply is secure and Management Plan adherence 100% compliant with Dept. Energy and water 4.8 Plant and workshop Provide for acquisition, maintenance and management of councils plant and fleet Carry out plant replacement program whilst identifying inefficiencies and waste

-5.0 Governance and Partnerships
+5.0 GOVERNANCE AND PARTNERSHIPS

-To maintain a good governance framework that incorporates the elements of effective democratic representation, integrity and strong inclusive leadership with strategic orientation, that fosters ongoing collaborative partnerships with community, industry and government stakeholder to produce an effective and sustainable organization.
+To maintain a good governance framework that incorporates the elements of effective democratic representation, integrity and strong inclusive leadership with strategic orientation, that fosters ongoing collaborative partnerships with community, industry and government stakeholder to produce an effective and sustainable organization